-1. Occupancy limit have been implemented to specific work areas where social distancing can be maintained.
+1. Occupancy limits have been implemented in specific work areas where social distancing can be maintained.

-3. 2-meter physical distancing & hygiene reminders posted around common work areas.
+3. 2-meter physical distancing & hygiene reminders have been posted around common work areas.

-1. Lunchroom limited to a 12-person occupancy limit and seating staggard for social distancing.
+1. Lunchroom has been limited to a 12-person occupancy limit, with staggered seating to facilitate social distancing.

-2. Breaks are staggered to allow for occupancy limit.
+2. Breaks are staggered to allow for the occupancy limit in the lunchroom.

-3. Lunchroom are sanitized between breaks and at the end of the day.
+3. The lunchroom is sanitized between breaks and at the end of the day.

 1. Limited to a 2-person occupancy limit.

 1. All employees are required to wear a mask.